bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 The clock struck midnight just as we finished up and left the room, heralding the start of one last day.

 Wrap-up and the interactions that ensued were a much more subdued affair.
-A quick breakfast, a brief hangout with MIT Puzzle Club past and present, a somewhat expensive lunch with the rest of the team.
+A quick breakfast, a brief hangout with MIT Puzzle Club past and present, a somewhat expensive lunch with the team and some friends.

 A rush of frantic packing, and a flurry of farewells.